HIP70890/DSND_Disaster_Response_Pipelines/README.md

 2. Machine learning
 3. Web presentation, and human interface
 ### Data Engineering
-There is a Jupyther notebook that was being used to explore the data and prepare it for ML: [ETL Pipeline Preparation,ipynb](notebooks/ETL%20Pipeline%20Preparation.ipynb).
+There is a Jupyter notebook that was being used to explore the data and prepare it for ML: [ETL Pipeline Preparation.ipynb](notebooks/ETL%20Pipeline%20Preparation.ipynb).

 Furthermore, the pipeline has been transformed into a python file: [process_data.py](data/process_data.py)
 ### Machine Learning
-- sklearn: For training specific machine learning algorithsm
+Again, ML has been explored via a dedicated Jupyter notebook: [ML Pipeline Preparation.ipynb](notebooks/ML%20Pipeline%20Preparation.ipynb)

+The final ML implementation is in the models directory: [train_classifier.py](models/train_classifier.py)

 ### Web presentation and human interface
 - Flask: For implementing the web presentation of ML predictions, and as a processor of new text messages from the human interface